bayleeadamoss/zazu-fallback/readme.md

     }
 ```

-Update the plugins AND reload config (so Zazu knows to use the search you just created).
+Update plugins AND reload config (so Zazu knows to use the search you just created).

 Your custom search is ready.
 In this case you could launch Zazu, type "gcache arstechnica.com", and get the Google cache for Ars Technica.